Arsalan-Zanganeh/Internship/README.md

 # Tracing Analysis - UDP Filtering

+13 milion Events captured with 887 nanosecond average standard deviation.
+Optimization rule increased events captured by 11.0% and decreased average of standard deviation by 88.6%.

-## Event Density Drops
+## Alternative Density Shift

-It is obvious event density drops to zero when context switch happens for lcore 5 without regrads to the function that is being called, it should wait for another switch to load dpdk-worker5 application variables.
+Event density drops to zero when context switch happens for lcore 5 without regrads to the function that is being called, it should wait for another switch to load dpdk-worker5 application variables.
+It is worthy to point out pmd_rx_burst helper chain contains more events against pmd_tx_bursts' that will cause sigmoid dense shift while their call stack is conversed.

 > ▸ _As specified OS uses CFS (Completely Fair Scheduling) that works based on priority scheduling, it is more probable for some threads that are being ran with lower priority will experince more context switches (the reason of high standard deviation for several functions or huge self time/duration in flame graph) for instance: `rte_net_get_ptype`, `pmd_rx_burst`, `pmd_tx_burst`_